jogetoss/document-generation-datalist-action/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This plugin is still at the inception stage.
+The aim of this plugin is to be able to generate a .docx file against an existing form record in a Joget app list based on a .docx template.

 # Getting Help